Skip to content

 Code Meaning

-2 Invalid usage (CLI errors, file not found)
+2 Invalid usage (CLI errors, incompatible flags)

 130 Interrupted (Ctrl+C)